comicrelief/engineering-handbook/code-delivery/hosting.md

 # Application Hosting
 ***

 We currently use a couple of hosting providers, with our main provider being AWS.
-All other providers are now mostly legact and are slowly being phased out.
+All other providers are now mostly legacy and are slowly being phased out.

 ## Providers
 - [AWS](#aws)